y0-causal-inference/y0/paper/README.md

 - JOSS's [authorship policy](https://joss.readthedocs.io/en/latest/submitting.html#authorship) states:

   > Purely financial (such as being named on an award) and organizational (such as general supervision of a research
-  > group) contributions are not considered sufficient for co-authorship of JOSS submissions, but active project direction
+  > group) contributions are not considered sufficient for co-authorship of JOSS submissions, but active project
-  > and other forms of non-code contributions are.
+  > direction and other forms of non-code contributions are.

+## Extras

+Some references that didn't make it into the manuscript:

+- Good and bad controls [@cinelli2022crash] (could go in future work)